aspose-cad-cloud/aspose-cad-cloud-python/README.md

 * Crop
 * Rotate and Flip

+Look at [API Reference](https://apireference.aspose.cloud/cad/) for full API specification.

+The solution is updated using [code generator](https://github.com/aspose-cad-cloud/aspose-cad-cloud-codegen).

 For the complete list of use-cases, please refer to the [format support document](https://docs.aspose.cloud/display/cadcloud/Supported+File+Formats) to see what you can achieve!

 Detalied official documentation can be found at the [following link](https://docs.aspose.cloud/display/cadcloud).